texasrachel/Personal_Projects-/README.md

 ## Overview

-_At it's core, **Personal Projects** is simply there to help you keep track of all those things you want to do.
+_At it's core, **Project Shopping Planner** is simply there to help you keep track of all those things you want to do.
 No matter the stage you are at in planning, you need a way to make sure you have covered all the bases.
 And when you have multiple projects happening at once, it is almost impossible to not mess up on something.
-Which is why **Personal Projects** will be critical to your plans._
+Which is why **Project Shopping Planner** will be critical to your plans._

 <br>